THU-syh/biostack/packages/readme.md

-CNN packages built using Keras for serving models.
+CNN packages built with the KerasClassifier for model deployment.